-The Series 2020A Bonds represent the thirty-first series of bonds issued by the Board pursuant to a systemwide debt financing program adopted on March 13, 2002 (the "Systemwide Financing Program").
+The Series 2020B Bonds represents the thirty-second series of bonds issued by the Board pursuant to a systemwide debt financing program adopted on March 13, 2002 (the "Systemwide Financing Program").
 Before the establishment of the Systemwide Financing Program, the Board had financed various capital projects by issuing directly, or through auxiliary support organizations, separate series of bonds relating to individual projects, or one or more similar projects.
 The Systemwide Financing Program has a multi-source revenue pledge intended to create an efficient borrowing structure with a diverse revenue base.
 The Board retains the right to finance projects outside of the Systemwide Financing Program.
 The Board expects the Systemwide Financing Program to continue to be the primary long-term financing method for CSU revenue generating capital projects and also to be the primary long-term financing method for future academic, administrative and certain other non-revenue generating capital projects.
 See "-Capital Financing Authorities" below.

 Revenues pledged under the Systemwide Financing Program have historically included student housing fees, student body center fees, parking fees, health center facility fees and continuing education fees derived from substantially all of the housing, parking, student union, student center, student health center and continuing education facilities owned or operated by the Board and other projects and revenues designated by the Board for inclusion in the Systemwide Financing Program.
 Those other projects and revenues include certain projects leased by the Board to certain auxiliary organizations of CSU and the California State University, Channel Islands Site Authority, a governmental entity related to CSU.
-The Tuition Fee, which is the basic enrollment charge paid by all students who attend CSU, was added to the pledge of revenues under the Systemwide Financing Program as of April 20, 2016.
-See

-"-Capital Financing Authorities" below.
-See also "SECURITY FOR THE SERIES 2020A BONDS," "THE PROJECTS" and Appendix A - "CALIFORNIA STATE UNIVERSITY-SYSTEMWIDE REVENUE BOND PROGRAMS."
+The Tuition Fee (previously known as the State University Fee), which is the basic enrollment charge paid by all students who attend CSU, was added to the pledge of revenues under the Systemwide Financing Program as of April 20, 2016.
+See "-Capital Financing Authorities" below.
+See also "SECURITY FOR THE SERIES 2020B BONDS," "THE PROJECTS" and Appendix A - "CALIFORNIA STATE UNIVERSITY-SYSTEMWIDE REVENUE BOND PROGRAMS."

-Security for the Series 2020A Bonds
+Security for the Series 2020B Bonds

-The Series 2020A Bonds are limited obligations of the Board.
-The Series 2020A Bonds are being issued as Additional Bonds pursuant to the Indenture and will be secured on a parity with the \$6.589 billion aggregate principal amount of revenue bonds that are issued and outstanding pursuant to the Indenture as of January 24, 2020 (without taking into account the issuance of the Series 2020A Bonds or any refunding of certain of such revenue bonds as described under "PLAN OF FINANCE - Refunding Plan," herein) of which approximately \$6.339 billion are fixedrate Bonds and \$250 million are Bonds which have fixed term rates through various mandatory tender dates.
-These revenue bonds together with the Series 2020A Bonds and any additional series of revenue bonds that the Board may issue in the future from time to time in accordance with the Indenture are collectively referred to in this Updated Official Statement as the "Systemwide Revenue Bonds."
-As soon as during the week of February 3, 2020, the Board expects to price \$812,690,000 (preliminary, subject to change) aggregate principal amount of its Systemwide Revenue Bonds, Series 2020B (Taxable) (the "Series 2020B Bonds") for the purposes of financing and refinancing the acquisition, construction, improvement and renovation of certain facilities of CSU and refunding certain Outstanding Systemwide Revenue Bonds, and to pay for costs of issuance of such Series 2020B Bonds, including certain costs related to such refunding.
-The Series 2020B Bonds, if issued, will be issued and secured on a parity with other Systemwide Revenue Bonds, including the Series 2020A Bonds.
-See "SECURITY FOR THE SERIES 2020A BONDS-Parity Lien Indebtedness; No Senior Lien Indebtedness."
+The Series 2020B Bonds are limited obligations of the Board.
+The Series 2020B Bonds are being issued as Additional Bonds pursuant to the Indenture and will be secured on a parity with the \$6.589 billion aggregate principal amount of revenue bonds that are issued and outstanding pursuant to the Indenture as of January 24, 2020 (without taking into account the issuance of the Series 2020B Bonds or any refunding of certain of such revenue bonds as described under "PLAN OF FINANCE - Refunding Plan," herein) of which approximately \$6.339 billion are fixed-rate Bonds and \$250 million are Bonds which have fixed term rates through various mandatory tender dates.
+These revenue bonds together with the Series 2020B Bonds and any additional series of revenue bonds that the Board may issue in the future from time to time in accordance with the Indenture are collectively referred to in this Official Statement as the "Systemwide Revenue Bonds."
+See "SECURITY FOR THE SERIES 2020B BONDS-Parity Lien Indebtedness; No Senior Lien Indebtedness."